Enet/react-russian-router/README.md

 Max time of waiting for payload.
 Then an error will be thrown.

 #### `onWaitStart({type, matchObjects})` : func = `null`
-Callback, called when waiting for payload has started.
+Callback, called when waiting for payload has been started.

 #### `onWaitEnd({type, matchObjects})` : func = `null`
-Callback, called when waiting for payload has ended.
+Callback, called when waiting for payload has been ended.

 ## :grapes: `FetchSwitch extends AsyncSwitch`
 This is the switch, which loads all the resources, required to render a new entry point.
 It works like a charm: